Forming Partnerships in Pursuit of Mutual Goals

 Did you know?

-An estimated 95% of critical winter range for mule deer is located on private land in Colorado.
+An estimated 95% of the critical winter range for mule deer is located on private land in Colorado.

 Almost 100% of Colorado's Greater prairie chickens and ring-necked pheasants call private lands home.